When studying for the old 10 domain CISSP exam, I merely glanced at the cloud computing section, and kept flipping through the pages.

 In a public cloud, one tenant may use IaaS, another tenant may use PaaS, while another tenant would use SaaS.

-In a community cloud, multiple tenants use the same service, such as just PaaS or just SaaS.
+In a community cloud, a group of similar tenants use the same service deployment model, such as just PaaS or just SaaS.

 The tenants also require the same assurance levels for their service.

 If I wanted to use a type of cloud for Study Notes and Theory, I’d use a hybrid model.

 With a hybrid model, I could store all private website data, like these subscriber-only CISSP newsletters, in a private cloud.
 I would be in control of the security and maintenance of the private data.